Yamanashi-laboratory/MarginX/README.md

 --------------------------------------------------------------------------
 There are some commands below.
--d        | You can see the details of results. you can also see them
-(details) | in outputted text file.
+-d | You can see the details of results. you can also see them in outputted text file.
-          |
-          |
 -f | the output of a figure of Margins.
-You can also make
-(figure)  | figures of Margins from CSV file normally outputted
+You can also make figures of Margins from CSV file normally outputted
-          |
-          |
 -o | change outputted file name.
-You must write new outputted
-(output)  | file name without extension to the right of -o
+You must write new outputted file name without extension to the right of -o
-          |
-          |
 -j | Specify optional name of Judgement File.
-You must write
-(jud file)| optional judgement file name without extension to the right of -j
+You must write optional judgement file name without extension to the right of -j
-          |
-          |
 Example :) ./Marginx ex02 -j ex01 -o hoge -f